How to use CityLink 311

 Table of Contents

-The division has been in existence since 2007.
-It began as a way to manage citizens’ questions or concerns about services, programs, events, or to initiate a request for service.
+CityLink began in 2007 as a way to manage citizens’ questions or concerns about services, programs, and events, or to initiate a request for service.
 It supports many city departments and is where all non-emergency calls are directed.

 What can it solve?

 Local representatives are trained to answer questions or, in some cases, initiate work orders for repairs or services.
-If you have any of the following concerns, they can help with:
+Here’s just a few of the things representatives are versed in:

 • How and what to recycle